vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/delivery_method.rst

 deliveries but also on your e-commerce.

 Delivery methods allow you to manage the transport company, the price and the destination.
-You can even integrate Odoo with external shippers to compute the real price and the packagings.
+You can even integrate Leansoft with external shippers to compute the real price and the packagings.

 Configuration